Get your children involved in some family budget busting

 Make them family budget busters

 Rising costs in gas and electricity bills has been receiving plenty of press.
-There seem to be more broadband and telephone deals on the market than ever before and thanks to the explosion of comparison sites and advice columns (Money Saving Expert being our favourite), there is plenty of advice out there.
+There seem to be more broadband and telephone deals on the market than ever before and thanks to the explosion of comparison sites and advice columns, there is plenty of advice out there.
 However, if you’re like me and have your bills on direct debit, sitting down to review your current costs and finding a better one is something easily put off until the following week.

 Get your kids involved – they can help you check the comparison sites and writing up the best ones on a board can be great fun and rewarding if you offer them a share in the money won back!